habeckmatt/expense_tracker/README.md

 provide the user with their available budget in a given month.
 It also will provide the user with what percent of income each expense is.

-# Movitation
+# Motivation
 This projects exists because I wanted to expand my JavaScript skills by setting user data via the DOM elements.
-It was challenging tring to get each DOM element to update as the user input was updated.
+It was challenging trying to get each DOM element to update as the user input was updated.

 # Screenshots